jordoreed/tucunare/README.md

 ## Heads Up
 Tucunaré is a simple 3D rendering engine intended as an academic learning tool.
 If you want to render real-time 3D graphics, please use something like [WebGL](https://get.webgl.org/).

-## Improvements
+## Issues/Improvements
-These are some improvements I hope to make as time permits.
+These are some issues/improvements I hope to address as time permits.
-* I've encountered memory issues on Chrome in Windows which needs to be addressed.
-The library was designed to demonstrate concepts, but I would like it to run efficiently as well
+* ISSUE: Memory issues on Chrome in Windows
-* Drawing with indexed arrays similar to the OpenGL function glDrawElements
+* IMPROVEMENT: Drawing with indexed arrays similar to the OpenGL function glDrawElements
-* Webworkers to parallelize the workload
+* IMPROVEMENT: Webworkers to parallelize the workload

 ## Live Examples
 | Example ||